 • Cooperation in the provision of medical services and the development of systems suited to the circumstances and needs of the counterpart country • The government will establish a wide range of cooperative relationships to serve as infrastructure for conducting projects, thereby facilitating activities by Japanese medical personnel within the counterpart country.
-Efforts in this area will include coordination in the area of health care systems, recommending local adoption of standards relating to drugs, medical devices, etc. and medical technology, including Japanese diagnostic criteria, support for the introduction of insurance systems, and assistance in constructing the public finance schemes required for the establishment and running of medical institutions. • The government will promote the ASEAN Health Initiative to transform the countries of ASEAN into advanced nations in terms of achieving a healthy life expectancy.
-To this end, Japan will transfer the experience and knowledge that it has gained as a pioneer in such areas as promoting healthy lifestyles, early detection, and preventive medicine, as well as support for the construction of public medical insurance systems. • Accelerating overseas expansion in fields including diagnostic imaging • The government will build Japanese-style medical centers, primarily in emerging economies, to promote the overseas expansion of Japan's drugs, medical devices, etc., medical technology, and medical services, including in the field of diagnostic imaging, which is one of the country's strengths. • Promoting international research exchange and cooperation concerning genomic medicine (described above: II.
-1. (5) (b)) • Promoting R&D in the world's most advanced fields and international collaborative research focused on resolving global issues • As well as conducting R&D focused on advanced medical care, the government will promote joint research with advanced countries, emerging economies, and developing countries via strategic international science and technology cooperation, to contribute to the resolution of global issues affecting medical care.

-(c) International harmonization of regulations, etc.
+Efforts in this area will include coordination in the area of health care systems, recommending local adoption of standards relating to drugs, medical equipment, etc. and medical technology, including Japanese diagnostic criteria, support for the introduction of insurance systems, and assistance in constructing the public finance schemes required for the establishment and running of medical institutions. • The government will promote the ASEAN Health Initiative to transform the countries of ASEAN into advanced nations in terms of achieving a healthy life expectancy.
+To this end, Japan will transfer the experience and knowledge that it has gained as a pioneer in such areas as promoting healthy lifestyles, early detection, and preventive medicine, as well as support for the construction of public medical insurance systems. • To pursue the overseas expansion of Japan's medical technologies, the government will solve health and medical problems in rising and developing countries and promote the development of medical technologies, drugs, and equipment that fully meet developing countries' needs and the construction of evidence contributing to the expansion of Japan's medical technologies, etc. to rising and developing countries.
+Concretely, R&D will be carried out to improve the specifications of existing medical equipment according to the conditions in the countries so that the medical equipment can be suitable for the medical level, the condition of power supply, the climate, and other conditions in each country.
+After the equipment is improved, efforts will be made to put it to practical use.
+In addition, the government will change the medical technologies, drugs, and equipment recognized effective in Japan into those suitable for local standards for use and confirm whether they are suitable for genetic characteristics and local environments.
+Moreover, regarding lifestyle-related and other diseases spreading in rising and developing countries, the government will develop a health guidance method, taking into consideration local culture.
+Accelerating overseas expansion in fields including diagnostic imaging • The government will build Japanese-style medical centers, primarily in emerging economies, to promote the overseas expansion of Japan's drugs, medical equipment, etc., medical technology, and medical services, including in the field of diagnostic imaging, which is one of the country's strengths. • Promoting international research exchange and cooperation concerning genomic medicine (described above: II.
+1. (5) (b)) • Promoting R&D in cutting-edge fields and international collaborative research focused on resolving global issues • As well as conducting R&D focused on advanced medical care, the government will promote joint research with advanced countries, emerging economies, and developing countries via strategic international science and technology cooperation, to contribute to the resolution of global issues affecting medical care. (c) International harmonization of regulations, etc.

 The importance of international standards is growing as the global economy becomes increasingly borderless.
-To facilitate the entry of Japanese drugs and medical devices, etc. to markets across the globe, it is necessary to ensure international harmonization of regulations and to be proactive in strengthening the development of personnel and systems involved with international regulatory affairs.
-Moreover, the promotion of strategic international standardization initiatives focused on proposing international standards on safety, etc. in areas where Japan has outstanding technologies, such as advanced medical devices and regenerative medicine technologies, is vital in order to bolster Japan's international competitiveness.
+To facilitate the entry of Japanese drugs and medical equipment, etc. to markets across the globe, it is necessary to ensure international harmonization of regulations and to be proactive in strengthening the development of personnel and systems involved with international regulatory affairs.
+Moreover, the promotion of strategic international standardization initiatives focused on proposing international standards on safety, etc. in areas where Japan has outstanding technologies, such as advanced medical equipment and regenerative medicine technologies, is vital in order to bolster Japan's international competitiveness.
 Accordingly, the government will implement the following measures.